2002 United States House of Representatives elections in South Carolina: Predictions

+Results

 District 6

 This district, the most liberal one in South Carolina, was crafted to ensure an African-American majority in it.
 Pulling from central South Carolina counties and from black-dominated areas in Charleston and Columbia, it achieved its purpose.
 Congressman Jim Clyburn, an African-American, has represented this district since 1993 and sought a sixth term in the general election.
 Clyburn took full advantage of the district's Democratic tendencies and steamrolled Republican Gary McLeod and Libertarian Craig Augenstein.